 Haddad explained that the network has been growing in the last few years, and got a further boost since the last presidential election.

-“Especially after the change in the White House, we’ve received so much support and love,” she said, adding that the organization exceeded their fundraising goal this year, and is expanding its volunteer staff.
+“Especially after the change in the White House, we’ve received so much support and love,” she said, adding that the organization exceeded their fundraising goal this year.

 For both Alice and Rachel, the process of getting an abortion did not involve financial legal and logistical challenges.
 But even so, they have both faced issues of stigmatization felt pressure to keep their procedures secret.